ppkantorski/Ultrahand-Overlay/examples/README.md

 ## Examples

-- [4IFIR Explorer](4IFIR%20Explorer/README.md): This example showcases an advanced overlay configuration for the 4IFIR Explorer application, providing a smoother and more immersive experience.

 - [Cool Curves](Cool%20Curves/README.md): Explore the Cool Curves example to discover how to modify and enhance the overlay settings for a visually appealing interface.

 - [Host Guard](Host%20Guard/README.md): The Host Guard example demonstrates the utilization of overlay customization to enhance security and protect your device from servers you may not want your device to access.